Codecademy/docs/content/go/concepts/data-types/data-types.md

 ### Floating-Point Numbers

 floating-point numbers can contain a decimal point.
-There are 2 different sizes.
+There are two different sizes.

 - 32-bit: `float32`
 - 64-bit: `float64`